NTUEE-ESLab/2019-SmartCushion/README.md

 ### Board Side
 Requirement : Mbed Studio on Windows, DISCO-L475VG-IOT01A board
-1. Run PC side program first, so we can connect to it as client.
+1. Run PC side program first, so L475VG can connect to it as client.
 2. Download our repository.
 3. Create a workable project on Mbed Studio, and clone all files in `STM32/FSR402/` into it.
 4. Note that wifi connecting information is in `mbed_app.json` file, modify it.